2001 Translation The 2001 Translation :

 Jesus chose to use the word paradise, a word that does not mean heaven.
 It means a garden or park, a place that is here on earth.
 Indeed, paradise (Greek: paraiso) is the same word that was used to describe the Paradise of Delights in the land of Edem (Garden of Eden) in the Greek Septuagint (the popular ‘Bible’ of Jesus’ day).

-Obviously the Paradise-like garden in Genesis was long-gone by 33 CE, and there was no paraiso in 33 CE.
-If Jesus had meant ‘heaven’ he could have said ‘heaven’.
+I think we can all agree that the Paradise-like garden in Genesis was long-gone by 33 CE, and there was no paraiso in 33 CE.
+If Jesus had meant ‘heaven,’ he could have said ‘heaven’.

-Even if, for arguments sake, paraiso somehow meant ‘heaven,’ Jesus could not be with the man there, since had not been resurrected and ascended yet.
+Even if, for argument's sake, paraiso did mean ‘heaven,’ Jesus could not be with the man there since had not been resurrected and ascended yet.

 3) Did the resurrection start on that day?

 Therefore, Jesus could not have been telling the criminal that he was going to join Jesus on that same day.
-As according to other words of Jesus himself, he was not in his Kingdom on that day, Jesus chose the word ‘paradise’ instead of ‘heaven’ (there was no earthly paradise on that day), and Jesus reported in Revelation that the resurrection had not begun yet.
+According to the other words of Jesus himself, he was not in his Kingdom on that day, Jesus chose the word ‘paradise’ instead of ‘heaven,’ and Paul’s statement means that the dead are still dead.

-Therefore, it seems like putting the comma before ‘today,’ to say, ‘today you will be with me paradise’ means that the Bible contradicts itself, or that this text is corrupt.
+Therefore, if we, the translators, put the comma before ‘today,’ to say, ‘today you will be with me paradise’ our translation choice would contradict other Bible texts.

 So should we fix the problem by putting a comma after ‘today,’ so it reads, ‘I’m telling you today, you will be with me in paradise?’

-Perhaps, but perhaps not.
-The problem with doing this, is that Jesus often said, ‘I tell you,’ or ‘Truly I tell you,’ but he is nowhere else recorded as saying, ‘Truly I tell you today.’
+Perhaps.
+One problem with this is that Jesus often said, ‘I tell you,’ or ‘Truly I tell you,’ but he is nowhere else recorded as saying, ‘Truly I tell you today.’

 The criminal’s point-of-view